 The first three criteria are default within every HelloID environment: Show enabled users, Show disabled users, Show only deleted users.
 Additionally, users can be filtered according to their specific source, demonstrated by the other criteria shown.

-Similarly unchecking a source will instantly update the grid to remove all users from that source from the user grid.
-Active Directory (SERVER01) will be used for this example.
+Checking or unchecking a criterion will automatically update the user grid accordingly.
+Similarly, unchecking a source will instantly update the grid to remove all users from that source from the user grid.

 Creating a New User

-To create a new user, click Create User in the top right corner.
+To create a new user, click the Create User button in the top right corner.
 Learn more about creating new users in HelloID here.